AmaliaKalio/Nephthis-BP-VBO---Internal-MAPI-v2/README.md

 * SharedAddress - Text
   * Optional - Mail address of shared inbox on same profile
 * Outlook Folder ID
   * Mandatory.
 Google OlDefaultFolders Enumeration, 6 = Inbox, 5 = Sent

 ## Resolve_Name
 Attempts to find the e-mail address of a supplied display name.
 For exmample, "Joe Smith" could resolve to "joe.smith@myorg.com".
 Relies on organizational and address book lookup.

+### Read .MSG File:
+* File Path - Text
+  * Reqiured - Full path of .MSG file
+* SaveAttachment - Flag
+  * Required - Weather or not to save attachments in the file.
+Defaults to False.
+* Attachment Destination - Text
+  * Semi-Required: Can be blank if previous option is False.
+Defines where to save attachments to.

+### Outputs:
+* Same as Get Mail

+## Resolve_Name
+Attempts to find the e-mail address of a supplied display name.
+For exmample, "Joe Smith" could resolve to "joe.smith@myorg.com".
+Relies on organizational and address book lookup.